 View original post 1,218 more words

 In the mid 1860s, Navajo traditional clothing gave way to velveteen.
 The women began to wear velveteen dresses (or skirts and blouses) in lieu of deerhide or woven dresses called “blanket dresses”, which were fashioned by connecting two woven panels at the shoulders and lacing up the sides.
-The men replaced deerhide or woven … Continue reading Tuesday Trivia: Navajo Clothing
+The men replaced deerhide or woven leggings … Continue reading Native American Trivia: Navajo Clothing

-Today's trivia concerns some new words I've learned during my research, as well as one that's often misunderstood.
+Today's post includes some new words I've learned during my research, as well as one that's often misunderstood.
 Your mission, should you choose to accept it, is to match the words A through D to definitions 1 through 4: A. Porter B. Hogan C. Laager D. Kiva 1.
-A camp defended by a circular formation … Continue reading Tuesday Trivia: What’s in a Name?
+A camp defended by a circular formation … Continue reading What’s in a Name?

 When I started this blog, I had no intention of getting into current affairs or social commentary.
 Really.
 But recently, a couple of issues have changed my mind.
 What is a writer if she doesn’t write about what’s most important to her?
 As you all probably know, the US has a very long-standing tradition of … Continue reading Broken Treaties, Broken Lives – Part 1: Promises to Keep